graphql-devise/graphql_devise/README.md

 **[DTA's docs](https://devise-token-auth.gitbook.io/devise-token-auth/config/initialization)** as a reference.
 In this section the most important configurations will be highlighted.

+- **change_headers_on_each_request:** This configurations defaults to `false`.
+This will allow you to store the credentials for as long as the token life_span permits.
+And you can send the same credentials in each request.
-- **change_headers_on_each_request:** This configurations defaults to `true`.
-This means that tokens will change on each request you make, and the new values will be returned in the headers.
+  Setting this to `true` means that tokens will change on each request you make, and the new values will be returned in the headers.
 So your client needs to handle this.
-  Setting this to `false` will allow you to store the credentials for as long as the token life_span permits.
-And you can send the same credentials in each request.
 - **batch_request_buffer_throttle:** When change_headers_on_each_request is set to true, you might still want your credentials to be valid more than once as you might send parallel request.
 The duration you set here will determine how long the same credentials work after the first request is received.